pulumi/docs/content/events/one-pager.md

 meta_desc: Pulumi provides a cloud native programming model for container management.
 Any code, any cloud, any app.

 hero:
-    title: Meet the Pulumi team for a beer on Wednesday 1/22
+    title: Meet the Pulumi team for tech talks and beer on Wednesday 1/22
     body: >
         Join us at Create33 for talks that focus on the development process on K8s.
         From 5:00pm to 6:00pm we will be hosting a happy hour with the Meetup starting at 6:30pm.